croct-tech/plug-js/docs/testing.md

 - 🤓 **Info**
   Informational messages that highlight the SDK's state and progress.
 - 🤔 **Warning**
-  Warnings about potential issues that might be problems or might not.
+  Potential issues that might be problems or might not.
 - 😱 **Error**
   Abnormal or unexpected behaviors that need attention.